-Staff is generally supportive of the overall contemporary design language of the proposed structure which incorporates variations in surface materials and changes in plane which result in a project that responds well to existing historic district and the site conditions while advancing the City's 21st Century design continuum.
+Staff is supportive of the overall contemporary design language of the proposed structure which incorporates variations in surface materials and changes in plane, resulting in a project that responds well to existing historic district and the site conditions while advancing the City's 21st Century design continuum.

-Staff's has only two concerns with the proposed project.
-First, staff would note that while the building has been designed to encourage pedestrian traffic, the lack of any building setback along Lenox Avenue results in undesirable condition.
-Staff would strongly recommend that the building be setback a minimum of 18" in order to provide a minimum sidewalk width of 12'-0", inclusive of canopy shade trees spaced 20'-0" on center.
-This could be accomplished by reducing the width of 'retail tenant 1' and the vehicular lanes of the parking ramp by 18".
+Staff's only remaining concern is with regard to the sidewalk width along Lenox Avenue.
+While the applicant has increased the building setback from 0'-0" to 1'-0" along Lenox Avenue, staff believes that while 2'-0" would be ideal. a minimum setback of 1'-6" at the ground level is needed to adequately address the pedestrian experience.
+Consequently, staff would recommend that the building be setback an additional 6" in order to provide a minimum sidewalk width of 12'-0", inclusive of canopy shade trees spaced 20'-0" on center.
+This could be accomplished by reducing the width of "retail tenant 1" bay and the vehicular lanes of the parking ramp by 6".
 It is important to note that the resulting 26'-0" vehicular ramp would still exceed the minimum width required by Code by 4'-0".
 Staff believes that this minor adjustment will result in a significantly more desirable and safer pedestrian experience.